 The Smart Factory is aimed at all sheet metal processors, ranging from small and medium-sized contract manufacturers just starting out with digital networking through to customers with fully automated production.

 TRUMPF Smart Factory Chicago

-Until now, many people have believed that fully networked production is only possible in theory.
+Until now, many people have believed that fully networked production is only possible on paper.
 We present proof to the contrary and demonstrate in Chicago how a fully connected production works in practice.
-People, machines, automation and software already interact seamlessly in TRUMPF's new technology centre.
+People, machines, automation and software already interact seamlessly in TRUMPF's new technology center.
 In the Smart Factory, sheet metal processors experience connected manufacturing systems in a real-life environment.

 Your gain thanks to digital and physical networking

 Networking makes your production transparent.
-You then always know what is happening and can plan better.
+You benefit from improved planning since you always know what is happening at that point in time.
 Indirect processes are automated.
-Production is faster and more flexible, and your processes become more manageable.
-A decisive advantage, especially for smaller lot sizes.
+You can produce faster and with more flexibility making it easier to manage your processes.
+A crucial advantage – especially for smaller lot sizes.

 View the Smart Factory in Chicago from the air!

 No matter where you are – with our intelligent networking solutions, you are always in control of your Smart Factory.

 The processes in our Smart Factory from different perspectives